kaedub/csv-challenge/README.md

 _Written in Python 3.7.0 using only the Python standard library, no package installation is necessary._

 `python3 app.py`

+This will create a file called `result.json` containing the sorted entries and errors.

 ## How to add new formats